LogoLogo

 Abstract

 We define a concise, transport-independent method by which applications can request the creation of Bitcoin transactions.
-We specify the use of BRC-8 transaction envelopes, and provide an open-ended and extensible approach to output stipulation by the requesting application.
+We specify the use of transaction envelopes, and provide an open-ended and extensible approach to output stipulation by the requesting application.
 We define the formats for request, response and error messages exchanged between application and wallet software.

 Motivation